tBuddy00/itsm-killer/docker/basics/step1_version/text.md

 # Running the first docker commands

-We won't cover the "How To install" of Docker here.
-For more information you can visit the [docker manual](https://docs.docker.com/engine/install/) to check how to install the software under Linux, Mac, and Windows.
+We won’t be covering Docker installation details here.
+For a comprehensive guide on how to install Docker on Linux, Mac, or Windows, please refer to the[Docker Manual](https://docs.docker.com/engine/install/).

-As first step we're going to check if docker is available
+For our first step, we’ll check if Docker is available:

-* docker &rarr; list of commands
+* docker &rarr; This will list the available commands.
-* docker version &rarr; check current version
+* docker version &rarr; This will show the current version of Docker.

-Running just `docker`{{exec}} gives us an indication if docker is installed as well as the commands available.
+Running `docker`{{exec}} will give us an overview of the commands you can use, indicating that Docker is installed.

-Running `docker --version`{{exec}} gives us the current version of the installed docker software.
+Running `docker --version`{{exec}} will provide the version of Docker you have installed.
+This helps ensure that you’re aware of the available commands and whether you’re using a recent version.

-This is helpful to get an idea about which commands are available as well as if we're running a more recent version.
+Please make sure to run `docker`{{exec}} and `docker --version`{{exec}} before clicking on Check.
+This will help us confirm that everything is set up correctly.